kavins14/Online-File-Storage/README.md

 #### NOTE
-This file manager currently does not have sufficient security implemented to project your files and server.
+This file manager currently does not have sufficient security implemented to protect your files and server.
 It's recommended to use it in a local server.

 #### DISCLAIMER